Ingwie/OpenAVRc_Hw/Bluetooth_Replacement/Transmitters_Settings.md

 In my tests, I set the **master** radio to receive the signal from the **student** radio.

 ### Define a model into OpenAVRc as Master
+Select SpirfMod protocol or Multi or CRSF.
+The Master transmitter command the model with its HF module.
 ![Model screen](Master_Model.png)
+Add your mixing options.
 ![Mixer screen](Trainer_Mixer.png)
 If the master receive data from the slave, a BT logo appears on the right side of the screen.
 ![Ecolage/Calibarge screen](Ecolage_Calibrage.png)